trpc/trpc/www/docs/further/further-reading.md

 ## Differences to [Blitz.js](https://blitzjs.com/)

-> I've gotten asked several times about differences with Blitz.js and outlined some differences [on Twitter](https://twitter.com/alexdotjs/status/1436654002477969411) &mdash; [Alex / KATT](https://twitter.com/alexdotjs)
+> I've gotten asked several times about differences with Blitz.js and started outlining some differences [on Twitter](https://twitter.com/alexdotjs/status/1436654002477969411).
+If you think the below comparison is wrong in any way, please don't hesitate to reach out. &mdash; [Alex / KATT](https://twitter.com/alexdotjs)

 The philosophy of the _"Zero-API data layer"_ is a common thread in both tRPC & Blitz but it is solved in different ways - Blitz solves the data layer by a custom compiler &amp; tRPC solves the data layer by advanced type inference.